onthewallmj/Mahjong-Reinforcement-Learning/README.md

 -   **Action 34 (Skip)**: Pass priority (decline to call Chow/Pong/Kong).
 -   **Actions 35-41 (Declarations)**: Specific calls for Chow (Low/Mid/High), Pong, Kong, Self-Kong, and Win.

 **Action Masking**: The environment calculates a validity mask at every step.
 This prevents the agent from making illegal moves (e.g., discarding a tile it doesn't hold), significantly speeding up the learning process.
+We use `MaskablePPO` to leverage this.

 ### 4. Multi-Agent Reinforcement Learning (MARL)